-In January 2022, the Swedish government finalized legislation that would require B2B gambling suppliers to apply for licenses to operate in the market.
-The bill also set a new standard for gambling advertising which would now come under "adjusted moderation" rules.
+In June 2021, Sweden's Ministry of Finance announced proposed reforms to the gambling advertising policy in the country based on the Swedish Gambling Market Inquiry.
+The proposals include a new rule to treat gambling advertising in the country with "special moderation", meaning that it would be treated the same manner as alcohol advertising.
+The current law only requires "moderation" for gambling advertising.
+In January 2022, the Swedish government finalized legislation that would require B2B gambling suppliers that manufacture, provide, amend, or install gambling software to Swedish B2C license holders to apply for licenses to operate in the market with such licenses effectively implemented as of July 1, 2023.
+The legislation also proposed to set a new standard for gambling advertising which would now come under "adjusted moderation" rules.
 The new classification would require that the advertisement of games be adapted to match the specific addiction risks of different products.
-Given that this is new legislation that has only recently been implemented, it is difficult to predict at this stage what impact this may have on our business.
+However, this proposal was rejected by the Swedish Committee on Culture, stating that it did not intend to set differing requirements for different products, and it was too soon following the introduction of the new regulatory system to consider changes to marketing rules.
+Given that this legislation is relatively new, it is difficult to predict at this stage what the full impact of this may have on our business.

 In December 2022, the Irish government published draft legislation to modernize gambling regulation in Ireland, including the proposed establishment of a gambling regulator.
-The Gambling Regulation Bill has begun the customary parliamentary stages to be passed and signed into law, which is expected to occur by the middle of 2023.
+The Gambling Regulation Bill has begun the customary parliamentary stages to be passed and signed into law, which is expected to occur in 2024.
 Furthermore, the establishment of the new Irish Gambling Authority to regulate the gambling industry in Ireland is expected to take effect at the same time as the new legislation is passed into law.
 Given that this is the initial stage of the implementation of a new regulatory regime it is difficult to predict at this stage what impact this may have on our business.